.

 10 Cosmic Lessons in Hurricanes

-Here are some things to think about, while riding out any storm, including Hurricane Sandy.
+Here are some things to think about, while riding out any storm, including Hurricane Sandy

-Every cloud has a silver lining, and trying to find that "it's all good," message in Hurricane Sandy is surely hard to see at first.
+Every cloud has a silver lining, trying to find that "it's all good," message in Hurricane Sandy is surely hard to see at first.
 I have come up with ten positive things to meditate on, as we collectively ride out this storm.

 1) See it as a lesson in living in the now.
 After you have done your storm preparation, ie. buying the flashlights, putting away the outdoor things, etc., then see if you can learn to relax while you wait, and not "what if this happens," or "what if that happens," for forty-eight hours, until you have driven yourself and everyone else mad.